Import Bank & Credit Card Statements for Expenses

 When a User has a business credit card to use for business expenses, they will put in an expense claim to record the details of their purchases on the credit card.
 When the credit card statement is imported, these expenses will be matched against the credit card statement, and can then be submitted and approved.

-The credit card statement must be imported before the expenses can be submitted and approved.
-Until then, the expenses will be at the status of AwaitingStatement.
+The credit card statement must be imported before expenses can be submitted and approved.
+Until then, expenses will have the status AwaitingStatement.

-When the credit card statement is imported, a task will run in the background to match the expenses on the statement to those on the expense card.
-When that process has finished, you'll see a notification that it has completed successfully.
-Now the status of the expense items will be updated to ReadyToBeSubmitted.
+Once the credit card statement is imported, a background task will match the expenses on the statement to those entered on the expense card.
+When the process is complete, you’ll receive a notification, and the status of the expense items will update to ReadyToBeSubmitted.

-At this point, the expenses can by submitted and will then be ready to be approved.
-You can determine if it suits your workflow better for your users to go back and submit their expenses, or if your administrator should do this.
-If the users are to do this, they will receive a notification email to advise them that the expense can now be submitted.
-Once submitted, the expenses are now waiting to be approved.
+At this point, the expenses can be submitted and will then be ready for approval.
+You can decide whether users should submit their own expenses or if the administrator should do this.
+If users are submitting, they’ll receive a notification email letting them know the expense is ready.
+Once submitted, the expenses will have the status Awaiting Approval.

-As part of the statement import process, the details of each expense is merged with the details that have been entered, so no information is lost.
-You can see this in the Description field for an expense, where the statement description for the item will have been concatenated to the original description.
+During the statement import, the details of each expense are merged with the information already entered, ensuring no data is lost.
+This is visible in the Description field, where the statement description is concatenated with the original description.

-When the credit card statement or bank statement file is received on internet banking, it can be imported so that the expenses that the user has entered into the system can be matched to the statement.
+When a credit card or bank statement file is received from internet banking, it can be imported so that user-entered expenses can be matched to the statement.
+This task is typically performed by the user responsible for managing expense approvals.

 In that case, you can leave the Expense Card field blank, and select the Import Format that matches your bank file.
 The process can then match the line items by the Credit card number, date and amount.